-You will need to submit video recordings of all 8 sessions of your course.
-You must be visible - as much of your body as possible - but your participants should not be visible.
-Both you and your participants must be audible.
-Recordings that are not visible and audible cannot be assessed.
+- You will need to submit video recordings of all 8 sessions of your course. - The camera must be trained on you (see below) so that your face and as much of your body as possible is visible. - As far as possible your participants should not be visible. - Both you and your participants must be audible. - You will need to submit two copies of your recordings on separate USB sticks - Recordings that are not visible and audible cannot be assessed.